 I like the idea of using toppings to let people know what they're eating.
 So, for example, here you see cashews, chickpeas, and the curry powder.
 The toppings also add varied texture to the creamy dip.
 You can use as many or as few as you like, but I do notice the toppings always get scooped up first with this one.

-Please make this dip, you won't be sorry ;) It’s just so good and so versatile.
-But if you think it might not be your thing -- other dips / spreads I love include this vibrant beet caviar, or, of course, great guacamole.
-Enjoy! xx, -h
+Please make this dip, you won't be sorry!
+It’s just so good and so versatile.
+But if you think it might not be your thing here are a few other other favorite dips, spreads, and the like.

 Peace, Love & Energy Dip